 The antenna is constructed with an automotive-grade plastic.
 Clean only with mild soap and water.
-Use no solvents, alcohol, or cleaning fluids.
-Do not power wash any part of the base mount of head of the antenna.
+Do not use solvents, alcohol, or cleaning fluids or power wash any part of the base mount of head of the antenna.

 TV Wall Plate Power Supply